jexxme/openUptimes/README.md

 1. Click the "Deploy with Vercel" button above
 2. Connect your GitHub account and wait for the initial deployment to complete
-3. Set up Redis in your Vercel project:
+3. Set up Redis as a simple storage solution in your Vercel project:
    - In your Vercel dashboard, go to your newly deployed project
    - Click on "Storage" in the left sidebar
    - Click "Add" and select "Vercel Redis"
    - Follow the prompts to create a new Redis database
    - Once completed, Vercel will automatically add the Redis connection details to your project

-4. Configure your project:
-   - In your Vercel project dashboard, go to "Settings" → "Environment Variables"
-   - Add the following environment variables:
-     ```
-     NEXT_PUBLIC_SITE_NAME=Your Status Page Name
-     NEXT_PUBLIC_SITE_DESCRIPTION=A brief description of your status page
-     NEXT_PUBLIC_REFRESH_INTERVAL=60000
-     ```
+4. Finish the setup:
-   - Navigate to your site's Admin page at "your-domain.com/admin" to add and configure your services
+   - Open your Admin page at "your-domain-as-set-in-vercel.com/admin" to add and configure your services
-   - Your status page will now display and monitor all your configured services!

 That's it!
-Your status page is now live and monitoring your services.
+Your status page is now live at "your-domain-as-set-in-vercel.com" eg "status.mydomain.com" and ready for monitoring your services.

 ### Option 2: Self-Hosted Deployment (Advanced)